Agricultural Cost-Share Grant Funding Programs

 Eligibility requirements:

-• The project site(s) must be located within the Jackson Blue Spring and Chipola River Springs GWCA;
+• The project site(s) must be located within the Jackson Blue Spring or Chipola River Springs GWCAs;

 • The project site(s) must be in regulatory compliance;